-Indian River Medical Center delivers outstanding Digestive Health Care in Indian River County and throughout the Treasure Coast of Florida.
+Cleveland Clinic Indian River Hospital delivers outstanding Digestive Health Care in Indian River County and throughout the Treasure Coast of Florida.
 We’re here for you every step of the way.

 Colorectal cancer (also referred to as colon cancer) is a cancer that develops in the colon or the rectum.
 These parts of the digestive system are also called the gastrointestinal (GI) tract.
 The digestive system processes food for energy and rids the body of solid waste.
 Colorectal cancer usually develops slowly over a period of many years.
-Before a cancer develops, it usually begins as a non-cancerous colon polyp.
+Before a cancer develops, it usually begins as a pre-cancerous colon polyp.
 A colon polyp is an abnormal growth of tissue lining the colon or rectum.
 One specific type of colon polyp, called an adenoma, has the greatest risk of becoming a cancer.
 These pre-cancerous colon polyps are removed at the time of colonoscopy to prevent the development of colorectal cancer.

 Colorectal cancer is often present in people without symptoms.
 This is why screening for colon cancer and colorectal cancer is so important.
 The following signs or symptoms, however, might indicate colorectal cancer:

-At Indian River Medical Center, our goal is to treat and prevent illness before it has the opportunity to change your life.
+At Cleveland Clinic Indian River Hospital, our goal is to treat and prevent illness before it has the opportunity to change your life.

 Take the quiz to the right to determine your risk for colon cancer, and to find out what next steps should be taken.